1300 ERGT AU (1300 3748 28)

 - Conclude operations in accordance with procedures TRAINING STANDARD PRE-REQUISITES

 There are no training standard pre-requisites for this course.

-ERGT REQUIRED SKILLS & KNOWLEDGE
+ERGT RECOMMENDED SKILLS & KNOWLEDGE

-- Completed company induction training
+- company induction training

-- Workplace emergency response procedures (including extinguishers)
+- workplace emergency response procedures (including extinguishers)

-- Site Emergency response structure and mustering procedures
+- site emergency response structure and mustering procedures

 - Common Safety Training Program (CSTP) for the Oil and Gas industry or equivalent.